American Dad!: Developing plot lines and scripts

 Barker has stated that once he and the rest of the show's staff get the idea for the plot line, they spend a couple of weeks in a room with all the screenwriters.
 There, they break the story and make sure that each act of the two act breaks are strong.
 As another procedure, Barker stated that they make a point of twisting the story in such a way so as to make audiences come back for more after the commercial break.

 "The final process," Barker explained, "is sending a screenwriter out to write the script.
 The screenwriter gets two weeks to write the script.
 The script then comes back."
 Barker explained that they then all edit and rewrite it, "hopefully keeping as much of the first draft as we can and punching the jokes and making sure all the motivations are there, and then we take it to the table and read it."

 In February 2005, Barker stated that as creative directors, all decisions made about the plot line and direction of the series go through himself and Weitzman.
 He explained that the show had reflected their point of view since the beginning.
 Barker has also credited the program's other staff beyond himself, Weitzman, and MacFarlane, remarking "We couldn't have made it all happen without them."
 At the time, it was noted that the series had a staff of 17 writers, which was described as "a big undertaking".

 When Barker was asked what his favorite part was of the American Dad! pre-production process, he answered, "I like the story breaking process, personally—coming up with the stories.
 To me, that's the most gratifying."

 Barker and Matt Weitzman have stated that they are accustomed to feeling scruples with adding certain material into the plots, but always follow this up by going ahead with incorporating the material anyway.
 They added that their goal is to create laughs combined with groans and going over the line.

-Animated scenes
+Animation

-MacFarlane played a lead role in the animated character designs for American Dad!.
+MacFarlane played a lead role in the character designs for American Dad!.

 In describing the characters' appearances, Weitzman remarked "It's all very bright, very easy on the eyes."

 In explaining the animated side of the job, Barker stated, "Fifty or so animators from the Fox animation group are involved.
 A lot is done in-house: poses, models, props, all storyboards and timing."

-Also as reported in February 2005, animation for American Dad! is colored and detailed overseas.
-Yearim Productions Co., Ltd. of Korea are said to handle that end of the pre-production process.
+Animation for American Dad! is colored and detailed overseas at Yearim Productions Co., Ltd. of Korea, which has also said to end the pre-production process.